Your move, Red Sox! Bronx blockbuster puts pinstriped pressure on Boston

 BOSTON -- Your move, Dave Dombrowski.

 As the Boston Red Sox played yet another marathon -- a 15-inning, 5-4 win over the Toronto Blue Jays that began in the rain Tuesday night and ended with Hanley Ramirez's walk-off homer at 1:09 a.m.
-ET Wednesday -- Dombrowski sat in his front-row seat in a suite high above home plate at Fenway Park and scanned his computer, just like always.
+ET Wednesday -- Dombrowski sat in his front-row seat in a suite high above home plate at Fenway Park scanning his computer, just like always.

 Dombrowski was joined briefly by owner John Henry, who usually watches from a box seat next to the dugout.
-Otherwise, at least from a distance, there appeared to be no flurry of activity in response to the New York Yankees, of all teams, pulling off a trade with the Chicago White Sox for relievers David Robertson and Tommy Kahnle and third baseman Todd Frazier, three players who could have helped to fill the Red Sox's two most glaring needs.
+Otherwise, at least from a distance, there appeared to be no flurry of activity in response to the New York Yankees (of all teams!) pulling off a trade with the Chicago White Sox for relievers David Robertson and Tommy Kahnle, as well as third baseman Todd Frazier -- three players who could've helped address the Red Sox's two most glaring needs.

 A missed opportunity?
 Maybe.